Thai baht: Events

+Mint involved in producing Siamese and Thai coins

+Photduang coinage

 Cowrie shells from the Mekong River had been used as currency for small amounts since the Sukhothai period.
 Before 1860, Thailand did not produce coins using modern methods.
 Instead, a so-called "bullet" coinage was used, consisting of bars of metal, thicker in the middle, bent round to form a complete circle on which identifying marks were stamped.
 Denominations issued included 1/128, 1/64, 1/32, 1/16, 1/8, 1/2, 1, 1 1/2, 2, 2 1/2, 4, 4 1/2, 8, 10, 20, 40 and 80 baht in silver and 1/32, 1/16, 1/8, 1/2, 1, 1 1/2, 2 and 4 baht in gold.
 One gold baht was generally worth 16 silver baht.
 Between 1858 and 1860, foreign trade coins were also stamped by the government for use in Thailand.

+Sukhothai and Ayutthaya photduang

+Photduang, a form of currency used during the Sukhothai period, was characterized by its longer legs, which created a larger and wider hole in the middle.
+These coins were primarily made of silver and featured a cut across the front of each leg.
+This cut served a dual purpose: it authenticated the money and allowed for the quality of the silver to be tested.
+Over time, as the Sukhothai Kingdom declined and became a vassal state of Ayutthaya—which was established as the capital in 1350—the design of photduang evolved.
+The coins became rounder with shorter legs, and the central hole, while still present, grew smaller.
+By the end of this era, the hole disappeared completely.
+The cuts on the legs also reduced in size and were eventually replaced by a small elliptical nick, known as "Met Kao San," on one side of the coin.